5T33Z0/OC-Little-Translated/F_Desktop_EFIs/README.md

 **`cpus=1`**|Limits the number of CPU cores to 1.
 Helpful in cases where macOS won't boot or install otherwise.
 **`npci=0x2000`**/</br>**`npci=0x3000`**|Disables PCI debugging related to `kIOPCIConfiguratorPFM64`.
 Alternatively, use `npci=0x3000` which also disables debugging of `gIOPCITunnelledKey`.
 Required when stuck at `PCI Start Configuration` as there are IRQ conflicts related to your PCI lanes. **Not needed if `Above4GDecoding` can be enabled in BIOS**
 **`-no_compat_check`**|Disables macOS compatibility check.
 For example, macOS 11.0 BigSur no longer supports iMac models introduced before 2014.
 Enabling this allows installing and booting macOS on otherwise unsupported SMBIOS.
 Downside: you can't install system updates if this is enabled.
 A better solution is to add Booter Patches to enable the board-id skip and add RestrictEvents to enable system updates as explained [here](https://github.com/5T33Z0/OC-Little-Translated/tree/main/S_System_Updates)

-## Updating the config Templates manually
-Although these configs are included in OCAT now, they are maintained and updated by me, so the latest versions will always be present in my [**repo**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/F_Desktop_EFIs).

-To manually update the config templates, do the following:

-- Download [**BaseConfigs.zip**](https://github.com/5T33Z0/OC-Little-Translated/blob/main/F_Desktop_EFIs/BaseConfigs.zip?raw=true) and extract it
-- Copy the Files to the Database Folder inside of the **OCAuxiliaryTools** App:
-	- Right-click the app and select "Show package contents"
-	- browse to `/Contents/MacOS/Database/BaseConfigs/`
-	- Paste the files
-	- Restart OCAT

-**NOTE**: Although I tried to set up each config with the utmost precision in mind there might be errors in them.
-If you find one, please create an issue report and I will fix it and update the template.

 ## References
 - **OpenCore Bootloader**: https://github.com/acidanthera/OpenCorePkg